 Our Approach to Counseling

-Hope Counseling Services intentionally aligns with the Christian Counseling & Education Foundation (CCEF) model of care.
+Hope Counseling Services intentionally aligns with the Christian Counseling & Educational Foundation (CCEF) model of care.
 Our aim is to come alongside you and provide wise and loving help by exploring and connecting what really matters.

 Your circumstances matter, so we will seek to understand what you are facing.
 Your experiences matter, so we will seek to understand how you are living in response to your circumstances.
 And who God is, what God says, and what God does matter, so we will seek to understand the Hope that he is for us, as revealed in the Bible.